Questions? Search our site:

 - Hearing loss

-Don't give up hope if your initial claim for SSDI benefits has already been denied.
+Don’t give up hope if your initial claim for SSDI or SSI benefits has already been denied.
 You have the right to appeal your case through the administrative courts.
 The Social Security Administration (SSA) reports that as high as 65 percent of all initial claims are rejected, often because of minor details or missing information.
 Bring your denied claim letter to us.
 We will review your application and start work immediately to help you with an appeal.

 How Much Will It Cost?
 You Pay Only If Your Claim Is Approved.